 Such an intricate problem statement, right?
 Yet it wasn’t that clear at the beginning.
 We jumped around from our sole single perspective (sponsorship) to another (end-users) and finally landed somewhere in between, the blended space.

 The location card is the first few things that users encounter in the app.
 It’s a digital representation of a dog house.
 In other words, the card needs to carry both information on the location of the house and its status.
+We were adding addition information of brand promotion to the service.
 More importantly, it should hint users the first step of starting the service.
 Aside from the information on using a house, the promotion of sponsorship should also display in the app.